Just when the UK Government thought it was coming out of an area of turbulence with all things EU related, the Europeans strike back.

-This Bill will has just passed through the Commons and will now go on to the House of Lords (where it will pass) and receive the Royal Assent in the next week or two.
-The exit of the UK will happen by 31 January 2020.
+This Bill has just passed through the Commons and will now go on to the House of Lords (where it will pass) and receive the Royal Assent in the next week or two.
+The exit of the UK from the EU will happen by 31 January 2020.

-Mr Coveney was not taking exception to this development: in fact he was pointing out some hard realities for the British Prime Minister.
+Mr Coveney was not taking exception to this development.
+In fact, he was merely pointing out some hard realities for the British Prime Minister.
 The easy part of Brexit will have been completed, but the harder part remains: concluding a trade deal between the UK and the EU by the British Government’s self-imposed deadline of December 2020.
-Needless to say, but this has not been accepted by the remaining 27 EU member states.
+Needless to say, this date has not been accepted by the remaining 27 EU member states.